Saturday, June 27, 2009

 The stories are mostly funny, a couple are a little sad, and all of them are very personal.
 I met a lot of lovely people through this blog and had many laughs here.
 Even though I haven't written new entries in a long time, Looking Glass Houses is still special to me and will remain here.

-If you're looking for me these days you can reach me at www.junokughler.com where I am usually working on my newest passion--pencil painting.
+If you're looking for me these days, you can reach me on Facebook https://www.facebook.com/juno.carlson.

 Thanks for stopping by.
 Juno